 USS INGRAHAM was the last ship in the OLIVER HAZARD PERRY - class and the fourth ship in the Navy to bear the name.
-USS INGRAHAM held a decommissioning ceremony on November 12, 2014, and is scheduled to be decommissioned officially on January 15, 2015.
+USS INGRAHAM held a decommissioning ceremony on November 12, 2014, and was officially decommissioned on January 15, 2015.

 |General Characteristics:||Keel Laid: March 30, 1987|